memes/f5-bootstrap-gcp-project/README.md

      project id
    - Add AD groups that will be granted the ability to impersonate Terraform service account
-   - Add AD groups that will be able to retrieve Ansible service account credentials from Secret Manager
    - *Optional:* Add any Google Cloud APIs that need to be enabled
    - *Optional:* Add any additional roles that should be granted to the Terraform and/or Ansible service accounts